robang74/chatgpt-answered-prompts/diritti-digitali-e-separazione-dei-dati-dai-social.md

 How?
 It is explained in this document, here below summarised in a few key-points.

-- A decentralized model utilizing git repositories for user data (web-like contents) can significantly breakthrough for digital freedom, and a legislative support for orienting that market sector towards this approach is highly desirable.
+- A decentralized model utilizing git repositories for user data (web-like contents) can significantly break through for digital freedom, and legislative support for orienting that market sector towards this approach is highly desirable.

 - This solution could also be advantageous for the players in the sector, allowing them to monetise social networks without bearing the costs of storage and related technical support